rcmdnk/Slack-gas/README.md

 CHANNEL_INCLUDE|Channels to be included.
 If it is empty, no filter is applied by this value.
 CHANNEL_EXCLUDE|Channels to be excluded.
 CHANNEL_EXCLUDE_ARCHIVED|If true, archive channels are excluded.
-SAVE_FILE|If true, files attached to messages are saved in the the Google Drive.
+SAVE_FILE|If true, files attached to messages are saved in Google Drive.
 REMOVE_SAME_NAME_FILES|If true, older attached files with the same name are removed.
 This breaks links in the older messages.
-COVERAGE|Time in Seconds of the retrieving period. `2592000` (`60*60*24*30`) to retrieve messages in about month.
+COVERAGE|Time in seconds of the retrieving period for messages. `2592000` (`60*60*24*30`) to retrieve messages in about a month.
 Set 0 or `null` to retrieve all messages.
-Time threshold (in Unixtime) after which messages are retrieved. e.g. `1640995200` for 2022/01/01 00:00:00 (UTC).
-If it is `null`, no time threshold is set.
+CHECK_THREAD_TS_IN_SHEET|If true, check threads that were already filled in the sheets.
+THREAD_TS_COVERAGE|Time in seconds of the retrieving period for messages in the thread.
-SAVE_MESSAGE_JASON|If true, messages are saved as a json format in the Google Drive.
+SAVE_MESSAGE_JSON|If true, messages are saved as a JSON format in Google Drive.
 Note: This makes the job very slow and only ~100 messages can be retrieved.
 REMOVE_OLD_MESSAGE|If true, saved message files are removed when newer same time stamp messages are saved (it happens when the message is edited).
 UPDATE_COLUMN_NAME|If true, column names are updated even if the sheet already exists.
 DATETIME_COLUMN_WIDTH|Column width of Datetime.